Interim Executive Hiring Tactics

 To avoid making a decision that’ll cost your company and give you a constant headache, follow these tactics used by executives in interim management.

-Interim management hiring: Clear job descriptions
+Interim Executive Hiring Tactics: Clear job descriptions

 Understanding the full picture of the vacant position helps both the interviewer and the candidate.
 Clarifying all the responsibilities and skills that that position entails helps managers know what to look out for in applicants.
 Although skills can be taught through training and mentoring, personality traits can’t.
 Which is why managers should focus on hiring people that fit with the culture of the organization and have the same values.

-Interim management hiring: Take the interview slow
+Interim Executive Hiring Tactics: Take the interview slow

 You may have a line of candidates waiting outside the door, but don’t let that put you in a rush.
 Take your time with each individual and start off with easy questions to put them at ease.
 After taking a brief introduction, let the interview flow organically and see which direction the applicant takes.
 With more time you can also use social cues to discern whether they’re comfortable speaking or passionate about the job.